Pale Blood: Cast

-Production

-Pale Blood was filmed in Hong Kong.

 Release

 It was released by Noble Entertainment Group in October 1990, and was also known as A Marca do Vampiro in Brazil.
-Pale Blood was released on VHS by IMV in Germany in 1990, and by RCA/Columbia Pictures Home Video in the US in 1992.
-Vinegar Syndrome released Pale Blood in April 2020 on Blu Ray and DVD.
+Pale Blood was released on VHS by IMV in Germany in 1990, and by RCA/Columbia Pictures Home Video and SVS in the United States on January 22, 1992.
+During the week of February 9, 1992, the film was the third best-selling LaserDisc title in the United States.

+Vinegar Syndrome released Pale Blood in April 2020 on Blu-ray and DVD.
+As of March 2025, the Vinegar Syndrome release is out of print.

 Reception

-The film received a B− score from Entertainment Weekly, which praised the film for doing "something new with the vampire genre."
+The film received a B− score from Entertainment Weekly, with critic Michael Sauter praising the film for doing "something new with the vampire genre."
 TV Guide said, "Pale Blood positively aches to do something original with the lore of the undead.
 But the film never overcomes a serious anemia of good ideas and ways to handle them.

+In his book Creature Features: The Science Fiction, Fantasy, and Horror Movie Guide, John Stanley praised the film as an "offbeat, stylized vampire thriller with clever twists and a bravura performance by Wings Hauser."

+Brian Carnell of the Kalamazoo Gazette gave the film a middling review, critiquing Chakiris's performance as an "imitation" of Bela Lugosi's Dracula, and commented that the film would have functioned better as a short film.

+Accolades

+The film received a Saturn Award nomination for Best Genre Video Release.